-(1) Apply Yamaha marine grease or a corro-

-- (2) Install the spacer (if equipped), thrust washer, washer (if equipped), and propeller on the propeller shaft.
+- Apply Yamaha marine grease or a corrosion resistant grease to the propeller shaft. - (2) Install the spacer (if equipped), thrust washer, washer (if equipped), and propeller on the propeller shaft.
 NOTICE: Make sure to install the thrust washer before installing the propeller.
 Otherwise, the lower case and propeller boss could be damaged.
-[ECM01882] - (3) Install the spacer (if equipped) and the washer.
+[ECIMO1882] - (3) Install the spacer (if equipped) and the washer.
 Tighten the propeller nut to the specified torque.